MileHacker Logo

 Tour Buses and Water Transportation

-• Tour Buses and Hop-on-Hop-off Services: While rarer than in Istanbul, certain private tour operators may have tours of the city by bus.
-Ask local tourism offices upon arrival.
+• Tour Buses and Hop-on-Hop-off Services: While not as common as in Istanbul, certain private tour operators may have tours of the city by bus.
+Check with local tourism offices upon arrival.

 • Boat Taxis and Water Transportation: Not applicable.
 Ankara is landlocked and does not have navigable waterways for public transport.